fbpx

 World Neuroendocrine Cancer Awareness Day – 10th November

-World Neuroendocrine Cancer Awareness Day is observed every year on 10th November to raise awareness on Neuroendocrine cancer and voice the needs for better diagnostics, information, and medical research in the field.
+World Neuroendocrine Cancer Awareness Day is observed every year on 10th November to raise awareness of Neuroendocrine Cancer and voice the need for better diagnostics, information, and medical research in the field.

 What is Neuroendocrine Cancer?

-Neuroendocrine Cancer, or Neuroendocrine tumors (NET) as it is commonly known, is the cancer that attacks the body’s neuroendocrine system.
+Neuroendocrine Cancer, or Neuroendocrine tumours (NET) as it is commonly known, is a cancer that attacks the body's neuroendocrine system.
 The neuroendocrine system is spread throughout the body and controls many bodily functions.
 The neuroendocrine system receives messages from the brain and makes hormones accordingly, which controls several bodily functions.
 These cells have traits of both hormone-producing endocrine cells and nerve cells.

-All neuroendocrine cancers/ tumors are considered malignant and take several years to develop and show symptoms.
+All neuroendocrine cancers/tumours are considered malignant and take several years to develop and show symptoms.
 However, there are also cases of fast-growing neuroendocrine cancers.

 Neuroendocrine cancers can begin in any part of the body including the lungs, gastrointestinal tract, or pancreas.
 Neuroendocrine cancers are most commonly seen in the GI tract, with 19% of total Neuroendocrine cases seen in the small intestine, 20% in the large intestine, and 4 % in the appendix.
 Neuroendocrine cancer in the lungs accounts for 30% of the total cases while that in the pancreas accounts for 7% of the total cases.
 Neuroendocrine cancers are also seen in other organs, and in about 15% of the cases, a definite primary site cannot be found.